-As indicated in Note 15 to the consolidated financial statements, the Company sells products in twenty-five countries around the world, and a substantial majority of the Company's consolidated net sales in 2022, were generated outside of the United States.
-As indicated in Note 7 to the consolidated financial statements, the Company's loss before income taxes of \$0.5 million for the year ended December 31, 2022 comprised of a loss before income taxes of \$7.8 million in the United States and income before income taxes of \$7.3 million outside of the United States.
-This is primarily a function of the Company's transfer pricing policies, which govern the allocation of taxable income among the Company's various tax jurisdictions.
+As described in Note 1 to the consolidated financial statements, the Company is subject to transfer pricing tax regulations designed to ensure the appropriate allocation of income between the U.S. and foreign entities and that the Company is taxed accordingly.
+As disclosed in Note 7 to the consolidated financial statements, the Company's loss before income taxes of \$1.1 million for the year ended December 31, 2023 comprised of a loss before income taxes of \$5.4 million in the United States and income before income taxes of \$4.3 million outside of the United States.
+This is a function of the Company's transfer pricing policies, which govern the allocation of taxable income among the Company's various tax jurisdictions.

-We identified the Company's determination of appropriate transfer pricing policies as a critical audit matter.
-As the tax regulations that exist over transfer pricing are subjective and vary by jurisdiction, auditing management's transfer pricing studies and transfer pricing policies was especially challenging and required significant auditor judgement, including the involvement of tax professionals with specialized knowledge and skill.
+We identified the Company's determination of transfer pricing policies as a critical audit matter.
+The principal consideration for our determination was that the tax regulations that exist over transfer pricing are subjective and vary by jurisdiction.
+Auditing management's transfer pricing studies and transfer pricing policies was especially challenging and required significant auditor judgement, including the involvement of tax professionals with specialized knowledge and skill.